phngbh/DPV/README.md

 ```

 ## Make prediction leveraging pretrained large language models
 Medical time series data is notably very sparse with a lot of missing information.
 Futhermore, high number of features complicates the analyses.
 In order to leverage the prediction power of pretrained large language models in the most efficient way, I introduce a novel data processing and embedding method to bridge the gap between the two domains.
-Details of the method could be found in the manuscript [LINK].
+Details of the method could be found in the [manuscript](https://www.medrxiv.org/content/10.1101/2025.02.04.24313200v1).
 In short, missing information is summarized as a binary table which is appended to the training data as additional features.
 In addition, a learnable embedding layer is prepended to the pretrained LLM to adapt the numeric data to the LLM architecture.
 Both components are learned simultaneously during training.

 ![The machine learning framework to leverage pretrained LLM for medical timeseries data](workflow.png)